Free planning checklist

 Did you know that 57% of people who watch a nonprofit video make a donation?

-The past few years have shown encouraging strides when it comes to inclusive and diverse leadership in nonprofits.
+The good news is, the past few years have shown encouraging strides when it comes to inclusive and diverse leadership in nonprofits.
 Thankfully, more organizations are making a concerted effort to establish thoughtful leadership practices.

-Many nonprofit management conferences hosted keynote speakers and breakout sessions with special topics on diversity, equity, and inclusion.
-DEI facilitators who specialize in nonprofits have been in-demand as many organizations make important changes to re-evaluate and create new ways of working that benefit everyone from the people served, volunteer base, employees.
+Diversity, equity, and inclusion (DEI) facilitators who specialize in nonprofits have been in demand as many organizations make important changes to re-evaluate and create new ways of working that benefit everyone from the people served, volunteer base, and employees.

-Using the past two years as a time to pivot, re-evaluate, and create anew is the theme for moving forward into the new year.
-If you haven’t already, make 2022 the year to evaluate your organization’s leadership structure and ensure it’s representing an appropriate range of community voices.
+If you haven’t already, make 2023 the year to evaluate your organization’s leadership structure and ensure it’s representing an appropriate range of community voices.

 The National Council of Nonprofits offers these helpful guidelines for your organization to consider when beginning your DEI plan.

 By definition, nonprofits must be agents of transparency to maintain 501(c)(3) status.
 But transparency is becoming increasingly important to your supporters.